 Congressional Cannabis Day Forum Draws The Industry To Capitol Hill

-Coinciding with the National Cannabis Industry Association (NCIA)'s 9th Annual Cannabis Industry Lobby Days the past week in Washington, D.C., the House Cannabis Caucus and KCSA Strategic Communications sponsored a Congressional Cannabis Day Forum featuring six-panel presentations, plus a director's showing of the documentary film "Weed the People".
+To kick off the National Cannabis Industry Association (NCIA)’s 9th Annual Cannabis Industry Lobby Days the past week in Washington, D.C., the House Cannabis Caucus and KCSA Strategic Communications sponsored a Congressional Cannabis Day Forum featuring six-panel presentations, plus a director’s showing of the documentary film “Weed the People”.

 Held in the U.S. Capitol, the event convened some 300 businesspeople, investors, research experts and legalization advocates with lawmakers and staff to discuss topics including a market overview, hemp and CBD legalization under the 2018 Farm Bill, capital markets and banking, the opioids crisis, social justice, and veterans’ access to medical cannabis.

 Throughout three days, NCIA members from across the country met with key politicians, committee staff, and their respective local representatives to share insights and objectives while advocating for federal reforms necessary for legal cannabis markets’ growth, best practices, and maturation toward fullest potential of an industry which added nearly 65,000 new jobs to the U.S. economy as estimated by New Frontier Data’s senior economist, Beau Whitney.

 As a recent poll of American voters found a 60% (vs. 33%) majority favoring national legalization of cannabis – with favorability widening to 93% vs. 5% in support of cannabis for medical uses – it is unsurprising that politicians are taking note.